joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6578881/2025/08/27/ian-darke-2026-world-cup-fox/

 **Live Updates: At Least 1 Dead, 20 Injured in Shooting at Minneapolis Catholic School, Officials Say**\
-`The city said a suspect in the shooting, at Annunciation Catholic Church, was contained.
-Officials said the death toll was likely to use.`\
+`Officials said that a suspect in the shooting, at Annunciation Catholic Church, was also dead and that the death toll was likely to rise.`\
 https://nytimes.com/live/2025/08/27/us/minneapolis-church-shooting

 **Doctors Find Early Success With Partial Heart Transplants**\